 While restaurants have taken steps to help you from having an allergic reaction the best defense is with you and your knowledge of your own food allergy.

 Clearly, the most obvious way to avoid having a food allergy reaction is not to order the offending food.
 But that's not always so easy.
+Sometimes you can't fully see what you're getting on your plate.
 Your allergen could be lurking in breading, a salad dressing, baked goods, or sauces, so it might not be obvious when your meal arrives.

-2. Know the other names for your offending foods.
+Know the other names for your offending foods

 Here are places you might not expect to find some ingredients;